 Can I Keep Cash in Chapter 7 Bankruptcy?

-The exemptions available to you will depend on the law in your state.
-Some state exemptions specifically cover an amount of cash (although they're often minimal, for instance, $300).
-Other states have wildcard exemptions or general personal property exemptions that allow you to protect any type of property up to a certain dollar limit, including cash.
+Some state exemptions specifically cover an amount of cash, although they're often minimal.
+For instance, $300 is common.
+Other states have wildcard exemptions or general property exemptions that you can use to protect any property up to a specific dollar limit, including cash.
+Some wildcard exemptions are very generous (as is the federal wildcard exemption), although most have limitations, so check that it covers money.
+Sometimes it's excluded.

 • wages